How to save on your car insurance

 Participate in telematics programs

-Telematics are devices that monitor your driving habits, such as mileage, time of day, fast braking, speed, mobile distraction and others.
+Telematics are devices that monitor your driving habits such as mileage, time of day, hard braking, speed, mobile distraction and others.
 Insurance companies offer discounts of 5% to as much 50% depending on your driving habits.
-Find out of the insurance company will raise your rates if your driving habits are unfavorable, some do not.
+Before you agree to participate find out if the insurance company will raise your rates if your driving habits are unfavorable.
+You may not be a good candidate for telematics if you regularly drive during late night hours or drive in congested areas with a lot of braking.
+Some insurance companies don’t surcharge you for unfavorable driving habits and offer a discount just for participating.
 Driving apps that you install on your mobile phone are gaining popularity among carriers as some offer both choices.
 Since you can monitor your own driving with these devices it is an opportunity to improve your driving habits.

 Check insurance before buying your vehicle

 Not all vehicles are created equal when it comes to the cost to insure them.
 Obviously a more expensive car will cost more to insure, but other factors play into it as well.
 Luxury and less common makes are often more expensive to repair and get parts if they are in an accident.
 Sportier cars or vehicles that can be used off-road cost more too.
 Get the VIN of the cars you’re considering and have your agent quote them first.

 Credit score can have as big of a factor on your rates as your driving record.
 Pay your bills on time, keep credit card balances low and dispute any discrepancies on your credit report.